Luke 19: Jesus' approach to Jerusalem (verses 28–44)

+The Hebrew word "Hosanna", which appears in the parallel accounts in Matthew and Mark, is not used by Luke.
+Meyer suggests that Luke's version might reflect a tradition which has avoided using this word.

 As he drew near to the city, Jesus wept, anticipating the destruction of the Temple, an occasion known as Flevit super illam in Latin.
 Another occasion when Jesus wept is recorded in John's gospel following the death of his friend Lazarus.
 In his lament, Jesus states: